 - Go to WP Dashboard > WP-Optimize.

-- For multiple optimization with single click, select the options for optimization.
+- For multiple optimizations with a single click, select the options for optimization.
 Or you may optimize one by one, by clicking Run Optimization button next to each option.

 Optimizations Covered by WP-Optimize plugin